RillingDev/rilling.dev/source/_posts/self-hosting-adventures.md

 [Postfix](https://www.postfix.org/) is a great FOSS mail server that is quite powerful.
 [Dovecot](https://www.dovecot.org/) is used to retrieve mails via IMAP.
 A guide on how to configure those two to integrate can be found [in the Dovecot documentation](https://doc.dovecot.org/configuration_manual/howto/postfix_and_dovecot_sasl/).

-To make sure that mail that is sent from your server is accepted by the recipients' server, quite a few other steps are needed:
+To make sure mail that is sent from your server is accepted by the recipients' server, quite a few other steps are needed:

 -   Set up [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) in your DNS records.
 -   Set up [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) by installing [OpenDKIM](https://www.opendkim.org/), [integrating it into Postfix](https://easydmarc.com/blog/how-to-configure-dkim-opendkim-with-postfix/), and adding the new DNS records.
 -   Set up [DMARC](https://easydmarc.com/blog/how-to-configure-dkim-opendkim-with-postfix/).
 -   Check for all other kinds of issues that may arise.
 [MXToolbox](https://mxtoolbox.com/SuperTool.aspx) can test most of it, but only time will tell if everything works.

-Mailing has been by far the most frustrating part of this project, because of how many different things intertwine, and because of how hard it is to test if everything works.
+Mailing has been by far the most frustrating part of this project, because of how many things intertwine, and because of how hard it is to test if everything works.

 # Contacts, Calendars & Tasks

 Previously I used Google's services to synchronize (and backup) contacts and calendar entries from my phone.
 As a replacement, I picked [Radicale](https://radicale.org), which is a FOSS tool that supports both [CalDAV](https://en.wikipedia.org/wiki/CalDAV) (for calendars/tasks) and [CardDAV](https://en.wikipedia.org/wiki/CardDAV) (for contacts).
 The Radicale server runs on the Raspberry Pi I have set up in my home network.
 To use this server with my smartphone, [DAVx5](https://www.davx5.com/) is used.
 Once it is configured to use the Radicale server, my contacts, tasks, and calendar entries are accessible.
-I use [Thunderbird](https://www.thunderbird.net) on my desktop computer which supports CalDAV and CardDAV natively.
+I use [Thunderbird](https://www.thunderbird.net) on my desktop computer, which supports CalDAV and CardDAV natively.

 # Note-Taking